-Active substance Indication Pharmaceutical form Strength (where relevant) Posology Duration of use Regulatory Status (date, Member State) limited.
-Taraxaci radicis succus stabilised The product contains expressed juice (DER 1:1) from fresh root boiled in ethanol.
-Traditionally used for indigestion, lack of appetite and incidentally as a mild diuretic.
-Oral liquid.
-Adults and adolescents from 12y: Dosage 5 ml of product, diluted in small amount of water, 3 times a day.
-08.12.1987, PL Dandelion Root Dry Extract, DER 3-5:1, Extraction solvent: Ethanol 60% (V/V) A traditional herbal medicinal product used to relieve the symptoms of mild digestive disorders, such as dyspepsia and flatulence and temporary loss of appetite; increase the amount of urine for the purpose of flushing the urinary tract to assist in minor urinary complaints, based on traditional use only Capsule, hard.
-Adults and the elderly: one capsule twice a day.
-07.11.2011, UK
+Active substance Indication Pharmaceutical form Strength (where relevant) Posology Duration of use Regulatory Status (date, Member State) The product contains expressed juice (DER 1:1) from fresh root subjected to a steam of ethanol appetite and incidentally as a mild diuretic. from 12 years: Dosage 5 ml of product, diluted in small amount of water, 3 times a day.
+Dandelion root dry extract (DER 3-5:1), extraction solvent ethanol 60% V/V A traditional herbal medicinal product used to relieve the symptoms of mild digestive disorders, such as dyspepsia and flatulence and temporary loss of appetite; increase the amount of urine for the purpose of flushing the urinary tract to assist in minor urinary complaints, based on traditional use only.
+Capsule, hard Adults and the elderly: One capsule twice a day.
+07 November 2011, UK